Last Updated: March 20, 2021

 It’s not just private individuals who are free to create profiles on LinkedIn.
 Companies and even small businesses join the platform too.
-According to LinkedIn stats from 2020, there are over 30 million companies with profiles on the platform.
+According to the latest Linkedin network statistics, there are over 55 million companies with profiles on the platform.
 They could be brands seeking connections or even new people to recruit.

 26. 38% of B2B marketers believe that LinkedIn generates income for them.

-More than a third of B2B marketers believe that the platform is capable of generating extra revenue for their business.
-This is 3 times more than Twitter, 4 times more than Facebook, and 19 times more than Instagram.
+More than a third of B2B marketers believe that the platform can generate extra revenue for their business.
+That’s three times more than Twitter, four times more than Facebook, and 19 times more than Instagram.

 27. LinkedIn is capable of generating 3 times more conversions than the top social networking platforms.

-According to LinkedIn stats, the platform was able to generate the highest visitor-to-lead conversion rate at 2.74%.
-It’s followed by Facebook at 0.77% and Twitter at 0.69%.
+According to the LinkedIn stats, the platform generated the highest visitor-to-lead conversion rate at 2.74%.
+Facebook follows at 0.77% and Twitter at 0.69%.

 28. 80% of the B2B web traffic that comes from social media is from LinkedIn.

-29. By using LinkedIn Lead Gen forms, 90% of B2B marketers were able to reduce their cost per lead.
+29. By using LinkedIn Lead Gen forms, 90% of B2B marketers could reduce their cost per lead.

-LinkedIn’s lead generation forms are basically an advertising option made by the platform.
-And the LinkedIn stats show that 90% of B2B marketers reduced their cost per lead by using the platform.
-As such, more businesses are putting more ad spending in LinkedIn.
+LinkedIn’s lead generation forms are an advertising option made by the platform.
+And the LinkedIn statistics show that 90% of B2B marketers reduced their cost per lead by using the platform.
+As such, more businesses are spending more on running ads on LinkedIn.